corycone/reader_writer/README.md

 all_years_animation.R -- This scripts generates the animated chart that transition between all years.

-deconstruction_plots.R -- This script produced the abstract/experimental plots related to this date.
+deconstruction_plots.R -- This script produced the abstract/experimental plots related to this data. (in progress)

 fritz_reading_prep.R -- This script is called from the other scripts for various data prep/repeatable code.